 Gain the knowledge and training required to become a skilled manager in the hospitality industry with a Diploma of Hospitality Management at Victoria University Polytechnic.

 You will gain practical skills tailored to working in restaurants, cafes, hotels and other hospitality areas.
+You’ll learn and apply your skills in our fully equipped hospitality training centre under the guidance of passionate industry experts.

 Areas of study include: